vippsas/vipps-ecom-api/vipps-ecom-api.md

 Example of a `deeplinkURL`:
 `vipps://?token=eyJraWQiOiJqd3RrZXkiLCJhbGciOiJSUzI1NiJ9.ey <snip>`

+**Please note:** If you have both the official Vipps app from App Store _and_ the test Vipps app from TestFlight installed, the app switch may open either one.
+There is no way to open one of them specifically, as the URL scheme is the same for both.
+A workaround is to only have one of the apps installed on the device.

 #### Redirect back to the merchant app from Vipps app

 Once the operation in the Vipps app is completed, the Vipps app will open the frontend URL.